NotNotTech/Raylib-CsLo/README.md

 - [Todo](#todo)

-# 4.2.0-Alpha VERSIONS ARE WINDOWS X64 ***ONLY***!
+# IMPORTANT: `Raylib-CsLo 4.2.0` VERSION IS `WIN_x64` AND `LINUX_x64`***ONLY***!
-Please see https://github.com/NotNotTech/Raylib-CsLo/issues/23  I can not build **linux** or **osx** on my computer.
-If you need these platforms, consider helping out.
+- Please see https://github.com/NotNotTech/Raylib-CsLo/issues/23  I can not build **osx** on my computer.
+If you need this platforms, consider helping out.

-You can get the **PRE**-released:  https://www.nuget.org/packages/Raylib-CsLo/4.2.0-alpha1     Win_x64 only.

-Highlights:
-- Linux and OSX builds needs someone to volunteer who knows how to build raylib+extras (bundled) on linux.  see https://github.com/NotNotTech/Raylib-CsLo/issues/23
-- There is a state corruption bug in the audio subsystem if you dispose of streaming audio.   see https://github.com/raysan5/raylib/issues/2714
+- Also FYI: There is a state corruption bug in the *native* audio subsystem if you dispose of streaming audio.   see https://github.com/raysan5/raylib/issues/2714
-- now bundles `rres`